Taylor

 Current mission

-Stake your name →What does the Taylor name mean?
+Help rebuild the Taylor clan →What does the Taylor name mean?

-Occupational — the tailor, from Old French tailleur.
+Occupational, the tailor, from Old French tailleur.
 One of the principal Norman-imported occupational surnames; in Scotland it appears in the older record as Tailyour (the 'lyour' a Scots phonetic spelling of the Norman ending).
-Spread across both England and Scotland in parallel — a surname that the Border has never sorted into one country or the other.
+Spread across both England and Scotland in parallel, a surname that the Border has never sorted into one country or the other.

 The history of Taylor

-Taylor is among the dozen most common surnames in both Scotland and England — densest in the central belt and the Lothians on the Scottish side, in Lancashire and the Midlands on the English.
+Taylor is among the dozen most common surnames in both Scotland and England, densest in the central belt and the Lothians on the Scottish side, in Lancashire and the Midlands on the English.
 Like Smith, Walker and Cooper, it preserves the medieval guild trade in the surname pool of every Lowland parish that ever held a market.

 James Taylor (1753–1825) of Strathaven was the engineer who, with Patrick Miller and William Symington, ran the first practical steamboat on Dalswinton Loch in 1788, presaging the Comet and the entire Clyde steamship industry of the 19th century.
 A. J. P. Taylor (1906–1990), the Lancashire-Scots historian, was the most-read British historian of the post-war period.